plone/plone.app.theming/README.txt

 off, and select from a list of pre-registered themes (more on how to register your own themes shortly).

+You can also upload a theme packaged as a ZIP archive from the control panel, under the "Import" tab.
+See below for more information about how to create a valid theme archive.

-Alternatively, you can configure a theme yourself, under the "Advanced" tab.
+Alternatively, you can configure a theme manually, under the "Advanced" tab.
 The options here are:

   Rules